jgoodman/Scribe/README.md

 # Scribe
-A library for creating and organizing notes and documents stored on a Google Drive pertaining to creative writing.
+A coarkboard web app for creative writing.